 - Please consult with your supervisor or your HR manager, if you have any questions about your current job title to meet the above criteria.

 - Complete all modules in the Berkeley People Management, Grow Today, certificate (~ 9 hours, fully online curriculum) by the application deadline.

 - Supervisor recommendation submitted in the online application system by the application deadline.

 - Demonstrated interest in a career as a manager or leader (demonstrated through education and/or experience.)

 Information Needed to Prepare Your Application

 Assessee applicants will be asked for the following:

-Assessee applicant’s supervisor - Once the assessee applicant completes all portions of their application, they will click on Submit Application.
+Once the Assessee applicant completes all portions of their application, they will click on Submit Application.
 When that step is complete, the supervisor will then receive an email notice with a link to complete their portion in the application.
 Please comment on the following, within the application, and be as specific as possible to provide a complete, clear statement of support about the employee's participation:

-The link to the UC systemwide MSAP page and application can be found at https://msap.ucr.edu/If additional assistance is needed after reviewing the site, please contact Andrea Willis, Career and Professional Development Specialist, at firstname.lastname@example.org.
+The link to the UC systemwide MSAP page and application can be found at https://msap.ucr.edu/.
+If additional assistance is needed after reviewing the site, please contact Andrea Parthasarathy, Career and Professional Development Specialist, at firstname.lastname@example.org.